Geomatys/CRS-JSON-Encoding/examples/ReadMe.md

 ### Ignoreable changes
-The PROJJSON elements do not appear in the same order as in the UML, but the examples keep elements in the same order as PROJJSON for making comparisons easier.
+The PROJJSON elements do not appear in the same order as in the UML.
+The examples in this directory keep elements in the same order as PROJJSON for making comparisons easier.
 New elements are added, which make the JSON looks more verbose, but some of these new elements, such as `"alias"`,  are optional.